 Mage’s Ballad, The Wanderer’s Minuet & Army’s Paeon

-Army’s Paeon buffs the party’s Direct Hit Rate by 3% while also having an 80% chance of granting you a Repertoire.
-When you earn a Repertoire during Army’s Paeon, it reduces weapon skill cast and recast time, spell cast and recast time, and auto-attack delay by 4%.
-This can be stacked up to four times.
+- Army’s Paeon buffs the party’s Direct Hit Rate by 3% while also having an 80% chance of granting you a Repertoire.

-Lastly, The Wanderer’s Minuet increases the party’s Critical Hit Rate by 2%.
+- Lastly, The Wanderer’s Minuet increases the party’s Critical Hit Rate by 2%.
 It also has an 80% chance to grant a Repertoire which allows you to execute a skill called Pitch Perfect.
-It can be stacked up to three times.
-Moreover, you can execute another buff when under the effect of a song – Battle Voice.
-It increases the Direct Hit Rate of self and party members within a specific range by 20%.
-Lasting for 15 seconds, the skill has a cooldown timer of 120 seconds.

 Nature’s Minne, The Warden’s Paean & Troubadour

-The Warden’s Paean is another support skill that works in the same way as a healer’s Esuna minus the cast time.
+- The Warden’s Paean is another support skill that works in the same way as a healer’s Esuna minus the cast time.
 The skill removes a removable debuff from self or a targeted party member while also preventing the next debuff till the duration of the skill procs.
-This duration is of thirty seconds, during which any debuff will automatically be removed.
-IT has a recast time of 45 seconds.

-Lastly, we have Troubadour.
-It is the equivalent of Machinist’s Tactician and Dancer’s Shield Samba, providing a 10% damage mitigation with a cooldown of 90 seconds.
-The buff duration is 15 seconds; however, it cannot be stacked with Tactician and Shield Samba.
+- Lastly, we have Troubadour.
+It provides a 10% damage mitigation with a cooldown of 90 seconds.

 Utilizing the Codas you gain when playing one of your three songs, Radiant Finale increases the party’s damage dealt by a specific value based on the number of Codas consumed.
-It has a cooldown timer of 110 seconds, while the buff duration is 15 seconds.
 By consuming one, two, or three Codas, you can buff the party’s damage by 2%, 4%, and 6%, respectively.

 Dancer’s design is heavily reliant on RNG.
-Using your GCD actions gives you a proc which allows you to execute special GCD actons.
-Using those have a chance of granting you Feathers that enable the use of Fan Dance skills.
-Furthermore, Fan Dance skills also have a chance to grant you a proc which allow you to use more skills, and it just goes on.
+Using your GCD actions gives you a proc which allows you to execute special GCD actions.
+Using those has a chance of granting you Feathers that enable the use of Fan Dance skills.
+Furthermore, Fan Dance skills also have a chance to grant you a proc which allows you to use more skills, and it just goes on.

 The job brings a solid arsenal of support skills that cover offense, defense, and healing.
 Out of the three Physical Ranged jobs, Dancer’s got the most utility in a group owing to its buffs and mobility.